Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 The truth isn’t always easy – it’s not easy to handle and it’s not always easy to find because a lot of us hide it from ourselves.
 But it’s in that moment of recognizing “I am scared” and then making the decision to follow that fear — that is how real change is made.

-Most people are too scared to follow their fears.
+Most people are too scared to follow their fears and address them head on.
 It’s easier to pull back than to dive in.
 But by taking the first step to acknowledge your fears, your insecurities and your pain – you are creating a new sense of awareness and honesty.
 And now you will be in a better position to see it and take a more objective perspective.